TBmo7/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing, or creating routers, setting paths, using .get and .use, etc.

 - [ ] Describe Middleware?

+Middleware are functions that happen inbetween API calls that can either validate, or modify parts of the call

 - [ ] Describe a Resource?

+A resource is something that is stored in a database, or something that is served by an API.
+Can be objects,arrays, values, etc.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes!

 - [ ] How can we partition our application into sub-applications?

+Using routers to break it up

 ## Minimum Viable Product